 Students with an SQA HNC in a science-based subject may be allowed entry to year 1.

-Entry requirements vary depending on the university, or other education provider.
+Entry requirements vary depending on the university, or other education providers.
 Specific entry requirements, including other accepted qualifications, are provided on each university website.

 To apply for a diagnostic imaging or diagnostic radiography programme you must use the UCAS application process.